 - 1/2 cup butter

 - 1 lb confectioners sugar

 - Enough half and half or cream to make spreadable (a few Tablespoons)

 - Preheat oven to 375°F and prepare to 8″ cake pans.

 - Beat butter until smooth.
 Add sugar and continue to beat until light and fluffy.
 Add slightly beaten eggs and vanilla.
 Mix until smooth.

 - Sift dry ingredients together and add to butter mixture, alternating with milk.
 Start and end with flour.

-- Pour into prepared pans and bake for 20 minutes.
-Cool for about 5 minutes, then turn onto wire racks and cool completely.
+- Pour into prepared pans and bake for 20-25 minutes, or until the top springs back when lightly touched with a finger.
+Cool for about 5 minutes in the pan, then turn onto wire racks and cool completely.